Arjun-0/project-too_legit_to_overfit/proposal/proposal.md

 Game Geeks, which is a crowd-sourced board game review platform.
 The variables in the dataset are:

-We would like to use this dataset to analyse the differences between different categories of board game, in terms of playtime, popularity, and ratings.
+We would like to use this dataset to analyze the differences between different categories of board game, in terms of playtime, popularity, and ratings.